dimitri-sky/AlCaFlask/README.md

   <h2>Stock Prediction Website.
 (AWS)</h2>
 </div>

-# Back-End Stock Prediction System
+# This is the Back-End Stock Prediction System

 An LSTM stock prediction system that leverages deep learning to predict the stock prices of various companies for the upcoming 3 days.
 The system is implemented using TensorFlow and Flask, and it fetches real-time data from Yahoo Finance.

 <div>
-   <h2>Front-End part at: <a href="https://github.com/cod-cs-club/almightycandle">https://github.com/cod-cs-club/almightycandle</h2>
+   <h3>Front-End part at: <a href="https://github.com/cod-cs-club/almightycandle">https://github.com/cod-cs-club/almightycandle</h3>
 </div>